draftable/compare-api-python-client/README.md

 If you provide `comparisons.side_from_url` with an invalid `file_type` or a badly formatted `url`, it will raise `comparisons.InvalidArgument`.

 Exceptions are raised by `create` in the following cases:
 - If a parameter is invalid (e.g. `expires` is set to a time in the past), it will raise `comparisons.InvalidArgument`.
-- If `identifier` is already in use by another comparison, `comparisons.IdentifierNotUnique` is raised.
+- If `identifier` is already in use by another comparison, `comparisons.BadRequest` is raised.
 - If the API endpoint finds your request invalid for another reason, raises `comparisons.BadRequest`.
-    - Please see the [full API documentation](https://api.draftable.com) for the other constraints on the data.

 ###### Example usage